"How many auction items do you recommend for a fundraising event with X amount of guests?"

 For silent auctions, the answer is trickier.
 Today's infographic explored how the quality of items can increase or decrease your optimal number of items, but attendee size is another big factor.

-For example, a crowd of 500 guests contains 250 buying units, so you'd want to include anywhere from 125 (2 items per couple) to 167 items (1.5 items per couple) in the silent auction.
+For example, a crowd of 500 guests contains 250 couples or "buying units", so you could feature 125 items in the silent auction.

 Knowing not everyone will walk away with an item tends to increase competition.